KaranpreetRaja/SyntaxSage/README.md

 **In order to run our Java Swing Application, you must run the main function in ** [HomePage.java](https://github.com/KaranpreetRaja/SyntaxSage/blob/main/src/GUI/HomePage.java)

-If you Get an error related to classpath, add "com.mysql.jdbc.Driver" to classpath by [Downloading the Jar file](https://dev.mysql.com/downloads/connector/j/) and then right click on the Java Project (Syntax Sage) -> Properties -> Buildpath -> Libraries -> Add External JAR and select “mysql-connector-java-5.1.
-14-bin. jar” JAR file
+If you Get an error related to classpath, add "com.mysql.jdbc.Driver" to classpath by downloading the 'mysql-connector-j-8.0.32.jar' JAR file from the repository and then right click on the Java Project (SyntaxSage) -> Properties -> Buildpath -> Libraries -> Add External JAR and select 'mysql-connector-j-8.0.32.jar' JAR file.

 # Planning Documents